vd Brink Home Automations

 Home Assistant Dashboards

-Now the data is available in Home Assistant we can create dashboard elements to visual it.
+Now that the data is available in Home Assistant, we can create dashboard elements to visualize it.

 Dashboard Gauge

-In a Gauge, you can directly see if the current CO2 value is correct.
-I used different colors to indicate how bad the condition is.
-I used the values from the table mentioned in the Introduction.
+In a gauge, you can immediately see whether the current CO2 value is in a healthy range.
+I used different colors to show how serious the condition is, based on the values in the Introduction.

 Home Assistant Gauge